Find food that fits your pet’s needs

-Because of their little and darling – or small and scrappy – stature, they are experts at inspiring the most coddling.
-They can especially excel at eliciting more treats out of their owners.
+Small and miniature dogs, being little and cute or small and scrappy, are experts at getting the most coddling.
+They can also excel at eliciting more treats out of their owners.
 This means that owners have to be on their guard, because small and miniature dogs are just as likely to be overweight or obese as their larger-breed counterparts.

 - Breathing problems